gabe-sprague/sql-docs/docs/reporting-services/report-builder/exporting-to-microsoft-word-report-builder-and-ssrs.md

 To avoid this problem, use multiple text runs instead of one complex expression when you use expressions in footers and headers.
 The following two expressions are equivalent.
 The first one is a complex expression the second one uses text runs.
 The Word renderer parses only the second expression successfully.

-## Document Map

-If any document map labels exist in the report, they are rendered as Word Table of Contents (TOC) labels on the respective report items and groups.
-The document map label is used as the label text for the TOC labels.
-The target link is positioned near the item on which the label is set.
-While a TOC is not created for you in the Word document, you can build your own TOC using the document map labels that are rendered in the report.
-See [Create a document map or table of contents (Report Builder)](../report-design/create-a-document-map-report-builder-and-ssrs.md) for more information.

 ## <a id="Interactivity"></a> Interactivity

 Some interactive elements are supported in Word.
 The following is a description of specific behaviors.